firefly-iii/api-docs/README.md

 Feel free to create a PR on anything.
 If you want to change endpoints, check out `src/v1/paths`.
 Or edit objects in `/src/v1/schemas`.
 This is my first API document so feel free to tell me how to improve.
 Make your changes and submit a pull request.

+## Branches

+This repository is branched for each Firefly III version.
+The `main` branch holds the latest develop version.

 ## Templates

 You can see lines in the YAML files that look like this: